Signatures of quantum criticality in the thermopower of Ba(Fe(1-x)Co(x))2As2: S/T -- Quantum criticality and superconductivity

-The spin fluctuations are also proportional to the resonance observed in the inelastic neutron scattering at the interband scattering vector $(\pi,\pi)$ \cite{Christianson}.
+The spin fluctuations are also proportional to the resonance observed in inelastic neutron scattering at the interband scattering vector \cite{Christianson}.
 Also, a recent, more detailed neutron study on FeSC proved that the commensuration in the spin excitation spectrum and the so-called hour-glass dispersion forms well above SC $T_c$~\cite{Tsyrulin}.
-The same technique detected spin excitations in the SC hole-doped $\rm Ba_{1-x}K_xFe_2As_2$, where the correlation between the Fermi surface nesting, SF energy and SC $T_c$ is observed \cite{Castellan}.
+The same technique detected spin excitations in the SC hole-doped Ba$_{1-x}$K$_x$Fe$_2$As$_2$, where the correlation between the Fermi surface nesting, SF energy and SC $T_c$ is observed \cite{Castellan}.
 The additional correlation with the critical fluctuations observed by $S/T$ in the same compound supports the argument of this paper \cite{Gooch}.
-Nernst effect study on a similar compound $\rm Eu(Fe_{1-x}Co_x)_2As_2$ showed the existence of an anomalous contribution that peaks above $T_c$ (around 40K) in the sample where SDW and SC coexist \cite{Matusiak}.
+A Nernst effect study on a similar compound Eu(Fe$_{1-x}$Co$_x$)$_2$As$_2$, showed the existence of an anomalous contribution that peaks above $T_c$ (around 40 K) in the sample where SDW and SC coexist \cite{Matusiak}.
 The authors there associated this contribution with the Fermi-surface reconstruction caused by spin fluctuations.
-Future Nerst effect measurements in BFCA compound can bring useful information concerning the existence of SF above $T_c$.
+Future Nernst effect measurements in the BFCA compound can bring useful information concerning the existence of SF above $T_c$.